sidnsude10/A2-303/README.md

 # A2-303

-- `functions.h`: Header file for the Single Linked List and Stack class declarations.
-- `functions.cpp`: Implementation file where the functionality for both classes is defined.
-- `main.cpp`: Contains the main function that creates objects and calls various methods to demonstrate the functionality.
+functions.h - Header file for the Single Linked List and Stack class declarations. functions.cpp - Implementation file where the functionality for both classes is defined. main.cpp - Contains the main function that creates objects and calls various methods to demonstrate the functionality.

 output should be: